 I'm busy.
 I've got my job.
-I've got a daughter in preschool and twins on the way.
-I'm running three fantasy football teams.
+I've got a daughter in preschool and twins in cribs.
+I'm running three fantasy baseball teams.
 I don't have time to do in-depth research to find winning stocks -- to analyze management teams, earnings statements, and competitive advantages.

-Still, despite my analytical lethargy, my portfolio in the three or so years I've been buying individual stocks is about a double.
+Still, despite my analytical lethargy, my portfolio has nearly doubled in the three or so years I've been buying individual stocks.
 My secret?
 I listen to smart people.

 Learn to make money